Content Management API Scripts

 However, this is somewhat limited in scope to more direct and straightforward transformation.
 As opposed to anything more complex in nature or derivative of source entry fields and the link.
 Though the migration script has the option to perform transformations based on a derived source field, there must be a direct relationship between the source fields and the destination fields.

-And of a more complex derived link transformation.
+And this one of a more complex derived link transformation.

 Migration CLI - where it doesn't work